asabirova22/asabirova22/README.md

 **Student.
 Engineer.
 Yogi.
 Aspiring triathlete.
 Believer.
 Above all, human.**

 I’m currently a junior at the University of Rochester, double majoring in Computer Science and Finance.
-This spring, I’ll be studying Computer Engineering at Queen Mary University in London, UK.
+This spring, I’ll be studying Electronic and Computer Engineering at Queen Mary University in London, UK.

 ### About Me
 -  **Research Interests**: Time complexity analysis, optimization, memory management, and cache locality.
 2024 Summer Research Assistant under Professor Chen Ding (REU NSF Funding).